-If you need to improve your English language skills before you enter this course, INTO City University London offers a range of English language courses.
+If you need to improve your English language skills before you enter this course, our partner, INTO City University London offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.
+Find out more about:

-The way that you apply may vary depending on the length of your course at City, there are different rules for:
+The way that you apply may vary depending on the length of your course; there are different rules for:

 For more information see our main Visa page.